alphastrata/shadplay/CONTRIBUTING.md

 # Contributing Shaders

 **Note:** If you create a ShaderToy port, make sure to add it to the gallery using the screenshotting functionality.
-You can take a screenshot of your shader using `SPACEBAR`.
+You can take a screenshot of your shader using <kbd>SPACEBAR</kbd>.
 This will also version the shader in the `assets/shaders` directory for you.

 If you'd like to add your ShaderToy port to the gallery, please follow these steps: